CVH95/Verona/README.md

+# ROVI1 Visual Servoing

-This repo contains the final project for ROVI 1 (SDU).
+This repository contains the final project for ROVI 1 (SDU).

-# Compiling:
+### Downloading and compiling the RobWorkStudio Pluggin:

 ```sh
   $ mkdir ~/workspace